-On April 18, 2016 Advance Gold elected to dilute their participation interest to 15% under the Option and Joint Venture agreement, giving Acacia Mining an 85% interest in the Kakamega Property.
+On April 18, 2016 the Company elected to dilute their participation interest to 15% under the Option and Joint Venture agreement, giving Acacia Mining an 85% interest in the Kakamega Property.
+Subsequently, the Company further diluted the participation interest to 14.1%, giving Acacia Mining an 85.9% interest in the Kakamega Property.